thcsomebody/Snapchat-Spotlight-Clipping-Assistant/README.md

 # Snapchat-Spotlight-Clipping-Assistant

-This n8n automation workflow creates a comprehensive Snapchat Spotlight content creation and distribution system that performs TikTok market research, generates AI-powered ads and branding, and distributes content via Gmail and Reddit.

 This workflow creates a fully automated Snapchat Spotlight content creation and distribution system that leverages trending TikTok data, AI-generated visuals, and multi-platform distribution for maximum reach and engagement.

  Key Features of This Workflow: